Running for his life

 Since then Sunny has completed 10 Round the Bays events and more than 200 10km runs in total.
 He’s competed at the World Master’s Games and completed the 2016 Tough Guy n Girl Challenge, an extreme off-road event that includes swamp crossings, hurdles fences and an awful lot of mud.

-He’s also signed up to be one of the Heart Foundation’s Heart Racer Team in the 2019 ASB Auckland Marathon.
+He’s also a proud member of the Heart Foundation’s Heart Racer Team for the ASB Auckland Marathon.

 Sunny has made other changes to his lifestyle as well.
 He’s learned about good nutrition and his wife has changed the way she cooks.

 “I’ve also learned about other aspects of life: kindness, happiness and compassion and those are the ingredients of my life today.”

 As well as the wonderful support of his family, Sunny is also grateful for the help he received from St John and the cardiac teams at Auckland and Middlemore Hospitals.
 He encourages others to get the support from relevant health services when they need it.